vefunder/protocol-research-review/articles/Monerium/monerium.md

 * [A SystemAccount](https://etherscan.io/address/0x882145b1f9764372125861727d7be616c84010ef) is able to (infinitely) mint EURe.
 * [The controller contract](https://etherscan.io/address/0x914C6a264bC3cC68966C33BBD6630F011E7a47cF) is not verified on etherscan.

 Though all of these findings are technically non-critical for Monerium since (for now) withdrawals above a low 3-figure amount are manually reviewed they still pose critical risks for EURe LPs.
-By being able to infinitely mint EURe and selling into the pool it is possible (for the EOA or the SystemAccount) to rug LPs.
+By being able to infinitely mint EURe and sell into the pool it is possible (for the EOA or the SystemAccount) to rug LPs.

 Followed by identifying the above, we reached out to the Monerium team to discuss the issues and how they could potentially be resolved.
 The result of this discussion was satisfactory in the sense that we were able to work out solutions to mitigate the issues.
 We were promised that these will be implemented in the coming weeks.
 This includes: